GMedian/vulners-splunk/README.md

-#S plunk - Vulners App
+# Splunk - Vulners App

 Vulners Application for Splunk allows you to collect information about your system packages and their vulnerabilities
 ![](./docs/dashboard.png)